cdransf/cd-11ty/src/posts/2018/fbi-once-again-compares-creating-encryption-back-doors-to-putting-a-man-on-the-moon.md

 ---
 date: '2018-07-25'
+title: 'FBI once again compares creating encryption back doors to putting a man on the moon'
+description: "We're a country that has unbelievable innovation.
+We put a man on the moon.
+We have the power of flight.
+We have autonomous vehicles… [T]he idea that we can't solve this problem as a society -- I just don't buy it."
 draft: false
-title: FBI once again compares creating encryption back doors to putting a man on the moon
 tags: ['politics', 'privacy']
 ---